patricklam/plam.new-webpage/content/post/20240408-whanganui-journey.md

 <figcaption style="text-align:center">River guide Stacey's crew; in the rapids; end of the journey.</figcaption>
 </figure>

-Despite starting after Rob's group, we caught up to them and were the third canoe through the rapids.
+Despite starting after Rob's group, we caught up to them (as we always did) and were the third canoe through the rapids.
 Afterwards, we had lots of time to unpack our stuff from the barrels (since we were getting off the van in Raetihi), enjoy the cupcakes and orange juice, and even take a